pancake-taicho/study-repo/100-days-of-code/r1-log.md

 **Today's Progress**: Learned about five Javascript primitives (number, string, boolean, null, and undefined) in the Udemy Web Developer Bootcamp course.

 **Thoughts:** Not much actual coding, more like knowledge building.

+###Day 49: July 21, 2019, Sunday

+**Today's Progress**: My computer went on the fritz today.
+The desktop won't load and I can't use it, basically.
+Read from HTML & CSS by John Duckett.

+**Thoughts:** Janky computer is frustrating.

+###Day 50: July 22, 2019, Monday

+**Today's Progress**: Computer still not working.
+Started reading jQuery & Javascript by John Duckett.

+**Thoughts:** Reading is a nice break from coding, but I'm not making any progress.
+I'm being lazy and not applying myself.

+###Day 51: July 23, 2019, Tuesday

+**Today's Progress**: My computer went on the fritz today.
+The desktop won't load and I can't use it, basically.
+Read from HTML & CSS by John Duckett.

+**Thoughts:** Janky computer is frustrating.

+###Day 52: July 24, 2019, Wednesday

+**Today's Progress**: No reading, no coding, just googling and using the Windows Command Prompt to run some scan and repair programs.

+**Thoughts:** I feel ashamed of my lack of progress and lack of discipline.

+###Day 53: July 25, 2019, Thursday

+**Today's Progress**: Computer started working fine, same as usual...
+It's so janky and unreliable and I never understand why it crashes, freezes, or otherwise decides to randomly crap out (i.e. not displaying the desktop and running ridiculously slow).
+Also, it can't ever finish an update.
+It always fails and has to undo its changes.
+Repair attempts using a boot drive never work either.
+Again, I don't know why.
+I don't know what causes problems, and then the tools that are supposed to fix the problems don't/won't/can't fix the problems, and I don't know why.
+I feel like I'm at the mercy of random janky forces or jankiness and instability.

+**Thoughts:**